wizmo2/zidoo-player/info.md

 **This is a Beta version!**.
 Feedback and PRs welcome.

-_**NOTE: Release 1.2.5 fixes a version download issues with HACS.**  If you have a previous version installed with HACS, you need to delete any existing Integrations from the Configuration/Integration page, then it must be removed from the HACS/integration page and then re-downloaded.
-See [Add / Remove HACS Integration](add_remove.md)_

 ## Features

 - Control Zidoo devices as media players through HA